Large-time behavior for spherically symmetric flow of viscous polytropic gas in exterior unbounded domain with large initial data: Abstract

 \section{Abstract}

-This paper deals with the spherically symmetric flow of compressible viscous and polytropic ideal fluid in unbounded domain exterior to a ball in $\rr (n\ge2).$ We show that the global solutions are convergent as time goes to infinity.
-The critical step is obtaining the point-wise bound of the specific volume $v(x,t)$ and the absolute temperature $\th(x,t)$ from up and below both for $x$ and $t$.
-Note that the initial data can be arbitrarily large and, compared with \cite{nn}, our method applies to the spatial dimension $n=2.$ The proof is based on the elementary energy methods.
+This paper deals with the spherically symmetric flow of compressible viscous and polytropic ideal fluid in an unbounded domain exterior to a ball in $\rr$ with $n\ge2.$ We show that the global solutions are time-asymptotically stable, in the case of general large initial data.
+The key step is to obtain the uniform (both $x$ and $t$) bounds on density and temperature from above and below.
+The proof is based on the elaborate energy estimates in the Lagrangian coordinates, and our conclusion improves the previous results to include $n=2$.